SAAJEVES/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6) 5-firstlines displays the first n lines of a file
 7) 6-third_line outputs the third line of file iact in the current working directory
 8) 7-
+9) 8-cwd_state writes into the file ls_cwd_contnet the result of the command ls -la 10)